mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 To reuse data, all it takes is a map lookup for a value that is equal to its key.
 This trick works because Java's Strings are essentially **value types** - they are unmutable and differ only by state.
-So it doesn't matter to which "female" instance your gender reference points, and all of them might as much point to the same.
+So it doesn't matter to which "female" instance your gender reference points.
+All of them might as much point to the same.

 ### A Better Way to Intern

 This approach to intern has a performance flaw: we need an instance of a object to invoke intern, and thus we need to unmarshal objects *before* hitting the cache.
-We still pay allocations and unmarshaling cost only to discard object immediately.
-And Java's `intern()` isn't better; it suffers from same issue.
+We pay allocations and unmarshaling cost only to discard object immediately.

 Better way to intern would be to hit the cache before unmarshaling, and to unmarshal object only if it isn't present in cache.
 This way we can avoid allocation stalls, ignore GC cycles and reuse CPU cycles spent on